shawngiese/stellar-conquest/readme.txt

 * Enable What-If Scenarios to run combat, production and strategy scenarios
 * Monte Carlo support - to run thousands of iterations for statistical significance
 * Clean up fly distance markings on the map
+* Some ships keep trying to go back to their destination very often, ships that flee a warship hex should have a chance to make a new destination.

+version 2
+* In the off chance a task force with colonists arrives at a star hex and there are no suitable planets, then they must target a new star hex.
+* Added more hostilities so warships are sometimes used for battle.